-Bulgaria: EVN Bulgaria’s power distribution reported loss for the first time in its history21.
-May 2015. / SEE Energy News
+Bulgaria: EVN Bulgaria’s power distribution reported loss for the first time in its history, SEE Energy News

 EVN Bulgaria insists that the actual level of technical losses are acknowledged and compensated through power prices.
 The negative result is due to the lack of acknowledged investments, paired with the shrinking share of grid fees in the final power prices.